shame

 3. Open Up and Trust.
 Sharing your secrets of addiction may be a short-term solution, but you make progress toward healing when you break out of your isolation.
 Taking a risk and trusting others will bring you closer to finding the peace and serenity that you want.

-Surround yourself with people who are supportive and don’t take it personally if someone’s reaction is not what you had hoped for.
+Surround yourself with supportive people, and don’t take it personally if someone’s reaction isn’t what you hoped for.
 Realize that you are not alone and that sharing is the key to healing shame.

 4. Think of Your Mistakes as a Lesson Learned.
-As I look back on when I felt shame, I can realize that even my most embarrassing moments have taught me a lesson in life and led me in a more positive direction.
+Looking back on the times I felt shame, I realize that even my most embarrassing moments have taught me a lesson and led me in a more positive direction.

 Learn from each past mistake and let it guide you in the future.
-Remember that those who made many mistakes were those that learned the most.[/li]
+Remember that those who made many mistakes learned the most.[/li]

 Trust that your inner wisdom will guide you as you move forward in life.
 You will go to a better place when you love yourself. [/li]